 with $P(v_1) = \ell_*$ a polynomial algebra.

 The same construction can be used over $ku$, with a Bockstein spectral sequence of the form

-However, these two spectral sequence cannot be compared directly using the injection $\ell\rightarrow ku$, since the generator of $\THH_*(\ell;H\Z_{(p)})$ supporting the differentials in the first spectral sequence have image zero in the second spectral sequence.
+However, these two spectral sequences cannot be compared directly using the map of $\mathbb{S}$-modules $\ell\rightarrow ku$, since the generators of $\THH_*(\ell;H\Z_{(p)})$ that support the differentials in the first spectral sequence map to zero in the second.